 Article - 8 Jan 2007

-Biocompatible ceramics are suited to many biomedical applications.
-Wear resistance makes them suited to artificial joints and electrical properties make them suitable for implantable electronics....
+Wear resistance makes ceramics suited to artificial joints and electrical properties make them suitable for implantable electronics.

 Article - 11 Jan 2003